liamcco/choir-hub-2/CONTEXT.md

 A dated record that a Member belongs to a Group for a period of time.
 Group Membership has no separate status; whether a Member belongs to a Group is determined by its dates.
 _Avoid_: Current-only group link, group membership status

+**Voice**:
+A Member's current Group Membership in a Group of kind Section.
+Administrators normally keep one current Voice per Member, but the domain does not enforce that limit.
+_Avoid_: Voice Group Kind, enforced voice assignment

 **Position**:
 A durable choir office or role that may be relevant to one or more Groups and can be held by only one Member at a time.
 Position names are display text and are not globally unique; two different scoped Positions may share the same name.
 _Avoid_: Permission, title, per-group role